P-R-I-S-M-PROJECT/P.R.I.S.M/overview.md

 ## Core Architecture

-PRISM is built on a multi-model AI architecture that leverages both OpenAI and Anthropic models for creative code generation.
+PRISM is built on a multi-model AI architecture that leverages both OpenAI and Anthropic models for creative code generation, as well as FAL's Flux model for static image generation.
 The system employs an evolutionary approach to pattern generation, continuously learning from past successes and failures.

 ## Interactive System